How to Write a Retirement Letter of Resignation (Examples)

 Conclusion

 Many professionals look forward to retirement to spend more time with loved ones and enjoy activities outside of work.
-For this purpose, your retirement letter of resignation helps your employer know that you plan to retire and gives them a chance to find a replacement and work on preparing for when you leave.
-It is possible that you are leaving a good job, one that you enjoyed quite a bit and are sorry to leave.
+For this purpose, your letter lets your employer know that you plan to retire and gives them a chance to find a replacement and work on preparing for when you leave.
+It is possible that you are leaving a good job, one that you enjoyed quite a bit, and are sorry to leave.
 You can offer assistance and more time to help your employer prepare before you officially retire when this is true.

 If you do not have this kind of relationship, you can write a retirement resignation letter and list what you are willing to do to make the transition smooth and when you plan to be done.
-This professional letter helps to put everything in writing and allows you to resign and go into your retirement.
-In addition, your retirement letter of resignation can help keep things organized and starts the process for you to get to your retirement.
+This professional letter helps to put everything in writing and allows you to resign and go into retirement.
+In addition, your letter can help keep things organized and start the process for you to get to your retirement.

 Was this helpful?